chill-uk/dns4me/UnifiOS/README.md

 * My gateway restarted/updated and geo-unblocking is now not working

-Unfortunately it looks like the dnsmasq entries are removed after either an upgrade.
-Run the setup_dns4me.sh script again to get it re-installed.
+Unfortunately it looks like the dnsmasq entries are removed after an upgrade.
+Run the setup_dns4me.sh script again to re-install it.

-If it's not working after a reboot of your Unifi device, check that the systemd dns4me service is enabled and started.
+If it's not working after a reboot of your Unifi device, check that the systemd dns4me.service is enabled and started.

-You might have to manually log back in and run the script manually.
+If that's not working, log back in and run the script manually to check if it's running properly.
 ```sh
 cd /data/custom/dns4me
 ./dns4me.sh